xman601/install-scripts/README.md

 # These are my Install Scripts

 > List of my Install Scripts
 1. Main Install Script.
-This script will be the use other smaller scripts to achive a complete install.
+This script will use other smaller scripts to achive a complete install.